qbitroot/otc-noirhack/README.md

 5.  **Withdrawal/Settlement:**
     - **No Dispute:** The party owing PnL uses the CTC circuit to split their collateral commitment into two: one for the PnL amount and one for the remaining collateral.
 They privately send the secret data for the PnL commitment to the counterparty.
 Both parties can then withdraw their respective funds (original collateral +/- PnL) using the CTA circuit.
     - **Dispute:** One party initiates a dispute by revealing the entire signed message history to the SettleMaker contract.
 Validators review the session based on predefined rules and vote.
 The party found at fault is slashed.

+_Note: SettleMaker <> pSymm communication is WIP.
+The idea is to use inbox to consume SettleMaker message on L2 on withdraw._